-- 12.1 An NF Member must reimburse the IBU/BIU for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to an anti-doping rule violation committed by an Athlete or other Person affiliated with that NF Member that the BIU does not recover from the Athlete or other Person pursuant to Article 10.10. - 12.2 In the event that an NF Member fails to make diligent efforts to keep the BIU informed about the whereabouts of one or more Athletes affiliated to that NF Member for a particular period after receiving a request for that information from the BIU, the BIU may fine the NF Member an amount up to 1,000 euros per Athlete.
-The NF Member will also be required to pay all of the costs incurred by the BIU in Testing that NF Member's Athletes in that period. - 12.3 If three or more International-Level Athletes affiliated to the same NF Member commit intentional anti-doping rule violations within any rolling four-year period (excluding any violations that are uncovered by Testing conducted by the National Anti-Doping Organisation on its own behalf of that Athlete's Country, unless the Athlete is in the IBU RTP):
+- 12.1 Where the BIU becomes aware that any NF Member or other sporting body over which it has authority has failed to comply with, implement, uphold, and/or enforce these IBU Anti-Doping Rules within that organisation's or body's area of competence, the BIU has the authority to (and may) take the following additional actions: - 12.1.1 exclude all, or some group of, members of that organisation or body from specified future Events or all Events conducted within a specified period of time; - 12.1.2 suspend or withdraw IBU recognition of such organisation or body; - 12.1.3 declare the members of such organisation or body ineligible to participate in IBU activities for a specified period of time; - 12.1.4 impose a fine; - 12.1.5 withhold some or all funding or other financial and non-financial support to that organisation or body; and/or - 12.1.6 oblige that organisation or body to reimburse the BIU for all costs incurred in pursuing the matter. - 12.2 Without limiting the generality of Article 12.1, in relation to NF Members specifically: - 12.2.1 An NF Member must reimburse the IBU/BIU for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to an anti-doping rule violation committed by an Athlete or other Person affiliated with that NF Member that the BIU does not recover from the Athlete or other Person pursuant to Article 10.10. - 12.2.2 In the event that an NF Member fails to make diligent efforts to keep the BIU informed about the whereabouts of one or more Athletes affiliated to that NF Member for a particular period after receiving a request for that information from the BIU, the BIU may fine the NF Member an amount up to 1,000 euros per Athlete.
+The NF Member will also be required to pay all of the costs incurred by the BIU in Testing that NF Member's Athletes in that period. - 12.2.3 If three or more International-Level Athletes affiliated to the same NF Member commit intentional anti-doping rule violations within any rolling four-year period (excluding any violations that are uncovered by Testing conducted by the National Anti-Doping Organisation on its own behalf of that Athlete's Country, unless the Athlete is in the IBU RTP):